This post contains affiliate links.

 To serve, rake the slush with a fork and scoop it into serving glasses.
 Serve with a spoon and/or straw.

 Whip a batch together, toss it in the freezer to form the slush consistency, and just pull it out when you want it!
-Place any leftovers back in the freezer to save.
+Place any leftovers back in the freezer to save for up to 6 months in an airtight container or freezer-safe bag.

 Ingredients